Episode 012 Show Notes

 So, you know, maybe taking an honest look or asking a friend to kind of give you feedback.
 Um, it could help, but my guess would be that somewhere along the way you maybe lost your steam or your mojo with your posting in the group.
 And I think if you really gave it an honest go and followed a lot of the strategies that I will tell you about in the next episode, I think you can turn it back around.

 Objection #4: How do you cultivate a safe environment & allow free speech?

 And then the last objection that I'm going to talk about in this episode: How do you find a balance between creating a safe environment and allowing free speech?

 This is a hot topic that I do see come up often on the Internet.
 But as an admin of a group, I think it's really important to set ground rules and stick to them and know that you'll probably constantly be refining them.

 People will always find new ways to test and bend the rules and just rest assured that having rules is not being mean.
-It's not silencing people.
 It's just keeping the group on topic and having standards for how people treat each other.